atapas/aqi-react/README.md

 Public health risks increase as the AQI rises.
 Different countries have their own air quality indices, corresponding to different national air quality standards.
 More details can be found [here](https://en.wikipedia.org/wiki/Air_quality_index).

-# Why is this project Important
+# Why is this project Important?
 This project was created as a pet project to explain the concepts of reactjs.
 It has nothing commercial about it.
 It is with pure learn and share objecives.

+One can learn following concepts of reactJs:
+- React Hook Concept
+- Uasage of React Forms with Controlled Component
+- Show-Hide component in React
+- Passing Props

 # Demo
 A Demo of the project [is running here](https://air-quality-index.netlify.com/).